What are Research Peptides?

 Research peptides occupy a specific legal position in the United Kingdom.
 They are not licensed medicines and are not regulated by the MHRA as pharmaceutical products when sold strictly for laboratory research purposes.
 However the MHRA does monitor the market and will take action where products are marketed with therapeutic claims or where there is clear evidence of supply for human consumption.

-Legitimate research peptide suppliers in the UK operate within this framework by ensuring all products are clearly labelled for research use only, carrying no health or therapeutic claims, and selling exclusively to researchers and institutions who understand the research context.
+Legitimate research peptide suppliers operate within this framework by ensuring all products are clearly labelled for research use only, with no health or therapeutic claims, sold exclusively to researchers who understand the research context.

 The most important factor when sourcing research peptides is independent third party verification.
 A reputable supplier will provide a Certificate of Analysis (CoA) for every batch, showing HPLC purity data and mass spectrometry confirmation of identity.

-At Pureline Biolabs every batch is independently tested by Janoshik Analytical, a globally respected specialist peptide testing laboratory.
-Every vial carries a QR code linking directly to the live, uneditable certificate for that specific batch.
-This gives researchers complete confidence in the identity and purity of every compound they receive.
+Every batch is independently tested by Janoshik Analytical, a globally respected specialist peptide testing laboratory.
+Every vial carries a QR code linking directly to the live, uneditable certificate for that specific batch — giving researchers complete confidence in the identity and purity of every compound they receive.

 Cold Chain Storage and Stability